← Back to ResourcesBreed Comparisons

 Lifetime total estimate:

-Pet insurance critical for Corgi.
-Both significant lifetime financial commitment.
+Pet insurance is critical for Corgi.
+Both are significant lifetime financial commitments.

 Where to find each in Calgary

 Corgi adoption Calgary: Pembroke Welsh Corgi Club of Canada rescue network, AARCS, Cochrane Humane, Calgary Humane Society, BARCS, ARF Alberta, Calgary Animal Rescue, Pawsitive Match.
+Breed-standard references: Pembroke Welsh Corgi Club of America.
 Browse current listings on the Corgi breed page.

 Mini Aussie adoption Calgary: Australian Shepherds Furever (verify current network), AARCS, Cochrane Humane, Calgary Humane Society.
 Sometimes via Aussie network referrals.
-RARE in Calgary rescues.
+Rare in Calgary rescues.
+Breed-standard references: MASCUSA (Mini American Shepherd) and ASCA.

-Availability reality: Corgi more common in Calgary rescues than Mini Aussie.
-Standard Aussie much more common than Mini Aussie.
-Mini Aussie often requires waitlist or breeder pursuit.
+Availability reality: Corgi is more common in Calgary rescues than Mini Aussie.
+Standard Aussie is much more common than Mini Aussie.
+A Mini Aussie often requires a waitlist or breeder pursuit.

 Scam warnings (both breeds):

-• “Free Corgi” or “Free Mini Aussie” listings — usually scam, transport fraud, or breeding mill liquidation
+• “Free Corgi” or “Free Mini Aussie” listings, usually scams, transport fraud, or breeding mill liquidation

-• “Teacup Corgi” or “Toy Aussie” marketing — backyard breeder red flag, often dwarfism + miniaturization compounded
+• “Teacup Corgi” or “Toy Aussie” marketing, a backyard breeder red flag (often dwarfism plus miniaturization)

 • Cash-only pickup, no health testing documentation